bareos/bareos/misc/bareos_pam_integration/README.rst

 PAM authentication is included since Bareos >= 18.2, see https://docs.bareos.org/master/TasksAndConcepts/PAM.html#configuration

-However, this support offers the authentication.
+However, this supports only the authentication mechanism.
 That means, the user must be known in the backend system used by PAM  (:file:`/etc/passwd`, LDAP or ...)
 **and** the user has to exist in the Bareos Director.